sfia-andreidaniel/browser-fs/README.md

-# OneDB.
-One Database to rule them all
+## BrowserFS - The Web FileSystem

+### History

+BrowserFS is the next implementation of OneDB project - One Database to rule them all.
+As of date of 17 november 2013, OneDB changed it's code name in "BrowserFS".

+For history purposes, the version of the project was not restarted, in order to make things more clear.

-## New in version 2
+### New in version 2

 * new category type: Aggregator, which combines the results of multiple paths into a single path
 * new in v2: all commands running in php can be now executed in browser, via onedb rpc